 Blessed are those who have died, been buried, and risen with Christ because they are free.
 Christ has delivered the faithful from sin and death.
 Are you free from sin?
 Are you struggling with temptations?
 This post is the first of a series addressing freedom from addictive sin living in the flesh from the apostle Paul.
 This article will present how believers change so that they present every part of their bodies to God in holiness for the end is eternal life.

 Saved by Grace Not to Go Back

 Romans 6:1–11 teaches that the faithful are saved from sin by God’s grace so they must not go back to live in sin (6:1–2).
 Believers have been buried with Christ by baptism to rise and live a new life (6:3–4).
-Those who are united with Christ in a death like His will be resurrected like Christ so the body of sin will come to nothing (6:5–6).
+They are united with Christ in a death like His and will be resurrected like Christ so the body of sin will come to nothing (6:5–6).
 Death to self with Christ through baptism sets believers free from enslavement to sin in the body (Romans 6:6–7).
-Dying with Christ is for the purpose of being resurrected like Him and released from death ruling over one’s life (6:8–9).
+This dying with Christ is for the purpose of being resurrected like Him and released from death ruling over one’s life (6:8–9).
 For these reasons, the baptized believer must consider oneself dead to sin and alive to God (6:10–11).

 Identity: Dead to Sin and Alive to God